10 incredible highlights from a decade of the Wings for Life World Run

 Due to the unique (and addictive) nature of the Wings for Life World Run, we’ve had more than our fair share of repeat entrants.
 Notably, Nina Zarina, who has won four out of nine World Runs (as of April 2023) in the women's category.
 Meanwhile, Aron Anderson, from Sweden, has won the men’s competition no fewer than three times in his wheelchair, leaving thousands of runners behind him.

-In 2021 alone, the runners and wheelchair users covered an average 12.3km by the time the moving finish line caught them.
+In 2021 alone, the runners and wheelchair users covered an average 7.6 miles by the time the moving finish line caught them.

 10